Guide To Girls Wetting The Bed

 - Don’t keep your daughter from social situations.
 Rather, help her make a plan for sleepovers so she can discreetly change into Goodnites® NightTime Underwear to manage her nighttime wetting while still enjoying the party.
-For younger children, it may be necessary to enlist the other child’s parent.
+For younger children bedwetting, pants like these may require you to enlist the other child’s parent for help.

 - Be aware of your daughter’s urinary health.
 Talk to her about UTIs and the importance of letting you know if it hurts when she tries to urinate.

 - Do not allow siblings to tease one another about nighttime wetting.